 Original Research Article

-Resource Use Efficiency Under Rice Cultivation in Old Alluvial Zone of West Bengal: An Empirical Assessment of beneficiary and non-beneficiary farmers
+Resource Use Efficiency Under Rice Cultivation in Old Alluvial Zone of West Bengal: An Empirical Assessment of beneficiary and non-beneficiary farmers of ……

 Abstract

 Efficient use of resources is of much concern from economic point of view to increase the production level and maximize return.
 The present study analyzed the resource use efficiency under rice cultivation in old alluvial zone of West Bengal.
-A sample of 100 beneficiaries and 100 non-beneficiaries were purposively selected from Balurghat block of Dakshin Dinajpur district of West Bengal.
+A sample of 100 beneficiaries of what? and 100 non-beneficiaries were purposively selected from Balurghat block of Dakshin Dinajpur district of West Bengal.
 Cost of Cultivation, resource use efficiency and the relative percentage change in marginal value product were estimated.
 The efficiency ratio of seeds, DAP, farm yard manures and irrigation were more than one in each case which clearly indicates that these resources are being used at sub-optimum level and therefore, farmers could improve economic efficiency and productivity if they use more of these resources.
 The cost of labour had to be reduced from the existing mean level.
 The level of adjustments estimated for various resources to earn optimum returns were analyzed.

 Keywords: Cost of cultivation, Cobb-Douglas, Marginal value product, Marginal factor cost, level of adjustment.